dogweather/forkful/content/en/arduino/html-and-the-web/sending-an-http-request.md

 ---
 date: 2024-01-20 17:59:18.773359-07:00
-description: "Sending an HTTP request is the way your Arduino talks to the web, like\
-  \ asking a server to send back some data.
-Programmers do it to let their Arduino\u2026"
+description: 'How to: Working with the Arduino requires the `WiFiNINA` library for network features.
+Here''s how to send a simple GET request.'
 lastmod: '2024-03-13T22:45:00.319254-06:00'
 model: gpt-4-1106-preview
-summary: Sending an HTTP request is the way your Arduino talks to the web, like asking a server to send back some data.
+summary: Working with the Arduino requires the `WiFiNINA` library for network features.
 title: Sending an HTTP request
 weight: 44
 ---